 The UK Government website – Gov.uk – provides detailed guidance for landlords to help keep properties safe and within the law.

-Below is a collection of links that highlights some things we've learned landlords need to know.
-This list is not complete, and this is not a legal document.
-It is up to the landlord to make sure they comply with relevant legislation.
+Please find some useful links for landlords below.
+This list is not complete and is not a legal document.
+It is up to individual landlords to make sure they comply with relevant legislation.

 Here is the gov.uk guide for renting out your property in England and Wales.